Horatii and Curiatii

-In the ancient Roman legend of the regal period, the Horatii were three sibling warriors, sons of Publius Horatius (the elder), who lived during the reign of Tullus Hostilius.
-The accounts of their epic clash with the Curiatii appear in the writings of Livy.
+In the ancient Roman legend of the regal period, the Horatii and Curiatii were two sets of triplet brothers who lived during the reign of Tullus Hostilius.
+The accounts of their epic clash appear in the writings of Livy.
 The story includes Publius Horatius (the younger), the sole survivor of the battle, murdering his sister for mourning the death of a beloved Curiatius.

 War with Alba Longa

 Livy recounts this tale in the first book of his Ab urbe condita.
 During the Roman king Tullus Hostilius' war with the neighboring city of Alba Longa, it was agreed that fighting a costly war between their armies would leave the door open for an Etruscan invasion.
 Sabine dictator Mettius Fufetius appealed to Tullus Hostilius that the conflict should be settled by a fight to the death between the Roman Horatii triplets and their Alban counterparts, known as the Curiatii.
 They met on the battlefield between the lines as the two armies and their countrymen looked on.

 With so much at stake, both sides fought bravely.
 The Horatii had wounded all three Curiatii, but two of the Romans were killed in the process.
 That left their brother Publius alone and surrounded by the three Albans.
 Though he was uninjured, Publius realized he stood no chance against all three of his enemies together.
 So he began to run across the battlefield instead.
 The Albans pursued him, each as fast as their individual injuries permitted.
 This was exactly what he had hoped they would do, and after they had gone far enough, he saw that the Curiatii had become staggered and were separated from each another.
 His plan had worked perfectly.
 He turned and launched a furious attack on the first, least-injured Curiatius and slew him.

 The Roman spectators, who, moments before, had been sure of defeat, began cheering wildly as the Albans began shouting at the Curiatii to regroup in the face of Publius' onslaught.
 But before they could, the Horatius caught up to the second Curiatius and killed him as his brother, helpless, looked on.
 The final Curiatius was physically spent from his wounds and the chase.
 His hope had been crushed by watching both of his brothers die.
 He managed to unsteadily stand his ground and faced the Horatius, who was heartened by his wildly successful strategy and confident of his imminent victory.
 Publius declared that he had killed the first two Curiatii for his fallen brothers.
 He would kill this last one for the Roman cause and their rule over the Albans.
 He thrust his sword down the Alban's throat and took the armor of his slain enemies as the spoils of his victory.

 Afterwards, the Alban dictator Mettius honored the treaty and Alba Longa briefly accepted Roman rule, before provoking a war with the Fidenates and betraying Rome.